 There are now 6 seasons of Freddy Dodge and Juan Ibarra's Mine Rescue show available.
 The program is a treasure trove of lessons learned, and a valuable archive of knowledge for placer mining.

-There's not really any excuse to repeat the mistakes that miner's on the show have now that 'case studies' in each episode are available.
+There's not really any excuse to repeat the mistakes that miners on the show have made now that 'case studies' in each episode are available.

 What are some of the lessons you have learned from their show?

-Be very specific --- anything from prospecting, finding and testing new ground, to transporting material, hoppers, trommels, distribution boxes, sluices, matting, expanded metal, miner's moss, astroturf, plus a cleanup process, gold room, etc.
+Be very specific --- anything from prospecting, finding and testing new ground, to transporting material, hoppers, trommels, distribution boxes, sluices, matting, multiple sizes and sections of expanded metal over alternating miner's moss and astroturf / fake grass carpet, plus a cleanup process, gold room, etc.

 I'll start.
 Freddy and Juan almost always improve fine and flour gold capture in placer operations with a specific type of sluice similar to the PopAndSon sluice.
 It's essentially 3 different sizes of expanded metal (e.g. 1", 3/4", 1/2"), over alternating sections of miner's moss and astroturf, giving different sizes and shapes of gold varying situations where one type of gold might not like one spot, but will like another.
 When you multiply the numbers out it's 6 different capture surfaces.
 Variety!
 This setup builds on the Clarkson study and others, and is now a proven gold getter, significantly raising the capture rates of fine and flour gold even in industrial placer operations.
 Why miners wouldn't use this system from the beginning is a mystery to me, when the template is so easy to follow (assuming one has capital and can source materials and labour for the build).
 Anyway, this sluice setup is one major thing I have learned from the show.
 How about you?